PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 ```

-This code will make the robot move straight for 4 seconds, stop for 5 seconcds, rotate counterclockwise for 10 seconds and then stop.
+This code will make the robot move straight for 4 seconds, stop for 5 seconcds, rotate counterclockwise for 15 seconds and then stop.

 ### Compile and Run

-USE PYTHON

 !!!
 Note
-    For C++, we need to update the `CMakeLists.txt` file to include our new program.
+    For Python, we need to update the `CMakeLists.txt` file to include our new program.
 Add the following line to the `CMakeLists.txt` file:

-    ```cmake
-    add_executable(robot_publisher src/robot_publisher.cpp)
-    target_link_libraries(robot_publisher ${catkin_LIBRARIES})
+    ```python
+    entry_points={
+            'console_scripts': [
+                    'talker = py_pubsub.publisher_member_function:main',
+            ],
+    },
     ```

 Run the following command to compile the code: